Vauxhall Zafira Tourer (2012-2018) Review

 Of the engines, it’s the 1.4 petrol that gives you the quietest life.
 The turbocharger means you don’t have to thrash it mercilessly for meaningful performance, and even when you do, noise and vibration are very well contained.

-Each also came with stuff to help keep occupants from harm if an accident became unavoidable, such as six airbags and Isofix child seat mounting points, although it’s surprising there's only two of those in a car with so many seats.
+Each also came with stuff to help keep occupants from harm if an accident became unavoidable, such as six airbags and Isofix child seat mounting points, although it’s surprising there are only two of those in a car with so many seats.

 The disappointing bit concerns various driver assistance systems, things like automatic emergency braking and blind spot monitoring.
-These systems were offered, but only in an optional pack - that also contained adaptive cruise control - that cost buyers a lot extra.
+These systems were offered, but only in an optional pack that also contained adaptive cruise control, which cost buyers a lot extra.
 When such important systems are so commonplace these days, we reckon they should’ve been made standard, at least on later cars, if only for the top trims.
-When buying used, it’s definitely worth seeking out an example with this fitted if you can.
+When buying used, it’s worth seeking out an example with this fitted if you can.

-MPG and fuel costs: What does a Vauxhall Zafira cost to run?
+MPG and fuel costs: What does a Vauxhall Zafira Tourer cost to run?

 "The Zafira Tourer went off sale before the new WLTP testing regime - designed to better reflect real-world driving conditions - became compulsory, so the car was only ever tested under the even-more-optimistic NEDC standard."

-Vauxhall doesn't have a great reputation for reliability it finished third in our sister site, Honest John's, Satisfaction Index for the least reliable car brands.
-Unfortunately, most Zafiras will now also be out of warranty, Vauxhall's warranty lasts for three years/60,000 miles.
+Vauxhall doesn't have a great reputation for reliability; it finished third to last in the Honest John Satisfaction Index for the least reliable car brands.
+Unfortunately, all Zafiras will now also be out of warranty.
+Vauxhall's warranty lasts for three years/60,000 miles.

 Technically, insurance groups range from 11 to 22 on the Zafira Tourer, but in reality, the vast majority of versions sit at around the group 15 or 16 mark.
 Since insurance groupings range from group 1 at the cheapest end of the scale to group 50 at the most expensive, you can be confident that premiums should be reasonably affordable.
 If you really want to cut your costs, choose a version with as modest a power output as you can tolerate.